January 2025 Southern California wildfires: Economic impact

-According to JPMorgan estimates published on January 9, the insured losses from the fires were projected to exceed $20 billion, which would set a new record for wildfire-related insurance claims in US history.
+According to JPMorgan Chase estimates published on January 9, the insured losses from the fires were projected to exceed $20 billion, which would set a new record for wildfire-related insurance claims in US history.
 This figure would substantially surpass the previous record of $12.5 billion in insured damages set by the 2018 Camp Fire, as documented by Aon.
 A total economic loss of $50 billion was predicted by JPMorgan.
 JPMorgan noted that these figures could rise further due to the fires' continued spread and lack of containment.
-It was estimated that European reinsurance companies will also be impacted due to financial losses from wildfires, including Swiss Re, Hannover Re, and Société Commerciale de Réassurance.
+It was estimated that European reinsurance companies will also be impacted due to financial losses from wildfires, including Swiss Re, Hannover Re, and SCOR SE.
+According to Swiss Re, insured losses amounted to $40 billion, making these wildfires the costliest on record globally.
+Accuweather estimated the total economic loss to be between $250 billion and $275 billion.

 Housing

 During the fires, LA-area landlords raised the cost of rent substantially by an average of 15–20%, with many rents almost doubling, causing many newly homeless to have difficulty finding somewhere to stay.
 This violated California price gouging laws, which prevented an increase of more than 10% during an emergency.
 Some hotels offered discounted rates for those displaced, while others increased their rates substantially even for those who had already booked.
 The destruction of a large number of homes is anticipated to further strain the housing supply in Southern California.